 Visit the Study Handbook website for more detailed information on the courses provided by our Group, or select one of the courses from the course overview.

 Looking for a thesis or internship?
-Meet our staff every Monday at 15:00 before the colloquia.
-You can directly talk to our staff and discuss possible subjects.
-Of course, you are most welcome to join the presentations of your fellow students, which will give you a great insight in projects at our group!
+Until all teaching moves back to campus, WEC colloquia are online-only.
+You are more than welcome to join the presentations of your fellow students, which will give you a great insight in projects at our group!

 All research and education at the Wildlife Ecology and Conservation Group is conducted in accordance with the Netherlands Code of Conduct for Scientific Practice.